 “I couldn’t believe it,” Spath said.
 “It’s the most generous fitness benefit I’ve seen.”

-The benefit, new for 2019, provides CDPHP policyholders and their spouse a combined gym reimbursement up to $600 per benefit year for participation at an eligible fitness center.*
+The benefit, new for 2019 on some CDPHP plans, provides policyholders and their spouse a combined gym reimbursement up to $600 per benefit year for participation at an eligible fitness center.*

 In addition to taking advantage of the benefit with her husband, Spath tells her patients who are CDPHP members about it.